yezyilomo/django-restql/docs/querying_data.md

 ]
 ```

-## Querying flat fields
+As you can see all fields have been returned as specified on `UserSerializer`.

-**Django RESTQL** handle all requests with a `query` parameter, this parameter is the one used to pass all fields to be included/excluded in a response.
+**Django RESTQL** handle all requests with a `query` parameter, this parameter is the one which is used to pass all fields to be included/excluded in a response.

 For example to select `id` and `username` fields from User model, send a request with a ` query` parameter as shown below.

 `GET /users/?query={id, username}`
 ```js